bhdouglass/clickable/docs/getting-started.rst

 `signup for an account <https://open-store.io/login>`__.
 You can signup with your GitHub, GitLab, or Ubuntu account.

-If your app is new to the OpenStore you must first manually upload your new app on the `OpenStore's submission page <https://open-store.io/submit>`__.
+If your app is new to the OpenStore you must first create your app by entering the name from your manifest.json and the app's title on the `OpenStore's submission page <https://open-store.io/submit>`__.

 If your app already exists you can use the ``clickable publish`` command to